 What is copyright?

-In a digital world, how others want to read and reuse content is evolving rapidly.
-Understanding what your copyright options are is becoming ever more important, especially with the growth of open-access publishing.
+Understanding your copyright options as an author is becoming ever more important, especially with the growth of open access publishing.

 Copyright at Taylor & Francis

 To publish an article and make it available, we need publishing rights from you for that work.
 We therefore ask authors publishing in one of our journals to sign an author contract which grants us the necessary publishing rights.
 This will be after your manuscript has been through the peer-review process, been accepted and moves into production.
 Our Production team will then send you an email with all the details.

 There are two main options for authors publishing a (non open access) article in a subscription journal.
 These are copyright assignment or exclusive license to publish.

 In our standard author contract, you transfer – or “assign” – copyright to us as the owner and publisher of the journal (or, in the case of a society-owned journal, to that learned society).

 Assigning the copyright enables us to:

 - Effectively manage, publish and make your work available to the academic community and beyond.